Polymatio/ARKS-ID-Card/README.md

 ## Optimization

 Create a database for users to add their save ARKS ID Card in the website.
 Build an API to counter-measure illegal activities in the website database.
 Custom background color for ARKS ID Cards.
+Better visuals on smaller mobile devices.